 How the visit works

-We perform a full Manual J load calculation and ductwork assessment to determine the exact needs of your home.
+We perform a Manual J load calculation and inspect your existing ductwork and electrical service.

-We provide a written proposal detailing equipment options, total costs, and available rebates.
+We provide a detailed, written proposal including equipment options and total cost after rebates.

-We handle all necessary permits and schedule the installation at a time that works for you.
+We handle all necessary permits and perform a professional, code-compliant installation.

-We install the system to manufacturer specs, commission it, and provide all documentation for your rebates.
+We commission the system and provide all documentation needed for your tax credits and rebates.

 Cost factors we review before quoting